QLIC-meets/QLIC-meets.github.io/season4/README.md

 # QLIC-meets | Season 4 (September–December)
 Welcome to the QLIC-meets page.
 For further information about the meetings see the [About](#About) section.
-To access the videos of our QLIC events, please add your Google email to [this spreadsheet](https://docs.google.com/spreadsheets/d/1_8xdH3ih4KBwd91U2FQ1GKMV2C-C8y-pgjTPMlqSnSI/edit?usp=sharing).
+To access future videos of our QLIC events, please add your Google email to [this spreadsheet](https://docs.google.com/spreadsheets/d/1_8xdH3ih4KBwd91U2FQ1GKMV2C-C8y-pgjTPMlqSnSI/edit?usp=sharing).
+To access existing videos, use this account—ghost.qlic.ulb@gmail.com—the password to which can be requested by email (atul.singh.arora@ulb.ac.be).

-19th

 ## Upcoming